joshbruce/fourth-earth-raw/public/additions/content.md

 ### Assist

 Cooperation entails multiple players and characters working together toward a common goal.
+While any multiplayer, cooperate game is assistive at a macro scale, this addition facilitates creating mechanics at a micro scale.

 Guidelines:

 1. There should be risk or cost to all players and characters.
 2. Assisting actions should be lower difficulty and take less game-time than the action of the character getting assistance; assisting actions are not turns.
 3. Assisting characters should come as they are and go as they were; no proficiency point gains, for example.
-4. Assisting characters cannot be subdued.
+4. Assisting characters cannot be subdued during the turn of the assisted character.
 5. Should not be used during mundane interactions or scenes; just let characters help each other without concern of failure or cost.

 Consider: